Exposure Modes for a DSLR

 VIRIN: 200810-D-ZW071-0006

-In aperture priority auto mode, you control the aperture and the camera automatically adjusts the shutter speed to produce the best exposure.
+In aperture priority auto mode, you control the aperture and the camera automatically adjusts the shutter speed to produce balanced exposure.
 This mode is ideal for portraits or macro photography, where capturing the motion of the subject is not as important as controlling the depth of field in the image.

 This example shows how the aperture priority auto mode is ideal for taking a close-up.